Medokins/TooGoodToGo-Scraper/README.md

 TooGoodToGo scrapper that notifies user when there is a package avaiable at given store.

 ## Technologies
-Tgtg library for acquiring data, pygame for simple menu.
+Tgtg library for acquiring data, pygame for simple menu.</br>
 Optional: [pushbullet aplication](https://www.pushbullet.com/) for phone notifications.

 ## Setup